andyjeffries/andyjeffries/content/posts/international-master-instructor-course-2016.md

 He then also took us through the equation for calculating the optimal heart rate for aerobic fitness improvement, which is actually a tweaked version of something I thought I understood, but apparently not.
 So the maximum heart rate is always 220-Age.
 Given this though, to calculate a target heart rate you should remove the resting pulse rate, multiply the remainder by say 75% and the re-add back in the resting pulse rate.
 I’m sure other places just multiplied the maximum heart rate by 75%.

 The final session was on sparring training.
 The professor was an ex-World Champion (although I didn’t catch his name) and a current instructor to both the military and US CIA.
-He was assisted my an ex-Kukkiwon Demonstration Team member, Master Leo Kim.
+He was assisted by an ex-Kukkiwon Demonstration Team member, Master Leo Kim.
 We warmed up with a fairly standard warm-up and then it was in to some footwork combinations done to numbers.
 Sometimes the instructor said one number but held up his fingers for another, then berated the class for doing as we were told to do.
 I think this was a philosophical lesson that you shouldn’t look for what your opponent is telling you (feints), but what they are doing (body position, patterns of movement, etc).

 Then we went on to some simple paddle drills.
 Unfortunately during one of these I hurt my knee (this was a previous injury that had so far held up well, but two intense 3 hour sessions in a day was too much for it).
 I sat out and watched the rest.